 - Enter the following command if you’re a Windows user:

 - Enter the following command if you’re a Linux or Mac user:

 $ echo $PATH

 Once the command is processed, you’ll see the location on the disk where your OS is looking for your executable programs.
-Depending on the system, the locations are separated by a semicolon or colon.
+Depending on your system, the places are separated by a semicolon or colon.

 The directory with the PIP file should be in the path variable after creating your virtual environment or installing Python.
 However, it can still be missing for many reasons.
-There’s a method that may let you reinstall PIP and add it to the right directory.
+There’s a method to reinstall PIP and add it to the correct directory.

 - Type in the following command if you use Python in Windows: